We all make mistakes, but some of them can be deadly.

 And watch out for cows.
 Cows kill more people than sharks do.

-Not having a safety plan
+Have a safety plan

-This is the biggest mistake people make.
 Outback Australia can be very harsh, it’s very hot in summer, and the sun is very strong.
 And there are large distances between places, especially for those used to the European landscape.
 If you’re driving through the outback you need to have a plan in case something goes wrong, like you break down or get bogged.
 And that plan should be DO NOT LEAVE YOUR VEHICLE.
 If you do you might die.

 I can’t stress this one enough.
 Make sure you’ve got plenty of water on board.
 At least 10 litres per person, plus whatever smaller bottles you have.
 Our Cruiser has a 40 litre tank, and I carry a 15 litre container in the Vitara.
 I also have a 1.25litre bottle in the fridge and 600mil bottle to drink from while driving.
 All are refilled regularly.